-Users who authenticate their identity using SSO will be required to enter an organization identifier that indicates the organization (and therefore, the SSO integration) to authenticate against.
+Users who authenticate their identity using SSO will be required to enter an SSO identifier that indicates the organization (and therefore, the SSO integration) to authenticate against.
 To set a unique organization identifier:

 Log in to your web vault and open your organization.

-Open the Settings tab and enter a unique Identifier for your organization.
+Open the Settings tab, select Single sign-on, and enter a unique SSO identifier for your organization:

 Save your changes before exiting this page.

 You will need to share this value with users once the configuration is ready to be used.

 Once you have your SSO identifier, you can proceed to enabling and configuring your integration.
 To enable login with SSO: